cicada-lang/inet/docs/articles/programming-with-interaction-nets.md

 - Use the word `port-(node)`
   also to reference a exposed port caused by removing a port of a node, and connect the exposed port with the port at the top of the stack.
-- Use the word `(node)` to call a node, and connect the input ports of this node with the ports at the top of the stack in order, each input port will use up a port in the stack, and then put the output ports of this node back into the stack in order.
+- Use the word `node` to call a node, and connect the input ports of this node with the ports at the top of the stack in order, and then put the output ports of this node back into the stack in order.

 The the rule between `(add1)` and `(add)` as an example:

 ```
-rule add1 add
-  (add)-addend
+! (add1)-(add)
-  (add1)-prev add
+  (add)-addend (add1)-prev add
   add1 result-(add)
-end
 ```

 Let's analyze the above definition,